-Patients with renal failure
+Use in renal failure

 Amlodipine may be used in such patients at normal doses.
 Changes in amlodipine plasma concentrations are not correlated with degree of renal impairment.
-Amlodipine is not dialyzable.
+Amlodipine is not dialysable.

-4.5.
-Interaction with other medicinal products and other forms of interaction
+4.5 Interaction with other medicinal products and other forms of interaction